-- priority FSAP recommendations on financial regulation and supervision as well as on institutional and market infrastructure that are deemed most important and relevant to the FSB's core mandate of promoting financial stability; and - regulatory, supervisory or other financial sector policies not covered in the FSAP that are timely and topical for the jurisdiction itself (e.g. a major national reform initiative) and for the broader FSB membership (e.g. implementation of an agreed G20/FSB policy or standard).
+- priority FSAP recommendations on financial regulation and supervision as well as on institutional and market infrastructure that are deemed most important and relevant to the FSB's core mandate of promoting financial stability; and - regulatory, supervisory or other financial sector policies not covered in the FSAP that are timely and topical for the jurisdiction itself (e.g. a major national reform initiative) and for the broader FSB membership.
 These topics should be agreed in advance with the reviewed jurisdiction as necessary and should not overlap with, or duplicate work being carried out as part of, other FSB peer reviews or with the assessment and surveillance work undertaken by the IMF and World Bank.